The Knowledge You Expect. The Compassion You Deserve.

 Knowledgeable Child Support Attorneys Serving El Paso County, CO

 Divorce with children is complicated.
 Don’t navigate this legal road alone.
 Instead, secure a trusted team to guide you.
-At Drexler Law, our child support lawyers in Colorado Springs are proud of our accomplishments, accolades, and associations; however, we are most pleased about the results we have achieved for our clients and our client’s word-of-mouth referrals to our firm Take a moment to peruse the reviews of Drexler Law and call us to set up your initial consultation.
+At Drexler Law, our child support attorneys in Colorado Springs are proud of our accomplishments, accolades, and associations; however, we are most pleased about the results we have achieved for our clients and our clients’ word-of-mouth referrals to our firm.
+Take a moment to peruse the reviews of Drexler Law and call us to set up your initial consultation.

 During your legal separation, divorce, or custody proceedings, it’s imperative that child support is addressed and that you and the court have provided for your children.

 We are always available to talk.
-Reach out to our Colorado Springs child support lawyer today at (719) 259-0050 or by contacting us online.
+Reach out to our Colorado Springs child support attorneys today at (719) 259-0050 or by contacting us online.

 Colorado uses a joint responsibility model for child support.
 Based on the combined income of the parties, Colorado applies a statutory child support obligation and then shares that financial obligation between the parents based on a proportion of income and adjusting for the number of overnights exercised by each parent according to the custody plan or parenting plan.